 About This Species

-The Hunter River Turtle (Emydura mackerrasa) is a rare and elusive species native to the Hunter River system in New South Wales.
+The Hunter River Turtle (Emydura macquarii gunabarra) is a rare and elusive species native to the Hunter River system in New South Wales.
 Currently confined to a few populations within the upper and middle reaches of the Hunter River and its tributaries, this freshwater turtle is known for its slow, deliberate movements and its preference for calm, murky waters surrounded by dense aquatic vegetation.
 Its shy and reclusive nature makes it difficult to spot, as it spends much of its time submerged in the river, emerging only occasionally to bask in the sun.

 Threats They Face